-Art Education 4300: History and Philosophy of Art Education; Schools & Society (3 hrs.)
+Art Education 4300: Professional Practice in Art Education (3 hrs.)

 This course is an overview of histories of art education in relation to intellectual, cultural, and social histories that provide narratives of the practices of cultural transmission, which we consider to be education broadly defined, in the United States.
-In addition, students will prepare for the ODE approved content tests and edTPA assessments.
+In addition, students will prepare for the ODE approved content tests and required OSU assessments.

-Art Education 4400: Art Education for Children with Special Needs (3 hrs.)
+Art Education 4400: Disability and Inclusive Practices in Art Education (3 hrs.)

-The purpose of this course is to investigate and observe aspects of teaching art to special needs students in inclusive settings.
+The purpose of this course is to investigate and observe aspects of teaching art to all students in inclusive settings.
+The class will address concepts of disability and justice in schools.
 This course will include background information, definitions (and interpretations), current practices in the pre-K-12 settings as well as considerations for higher education.
 The course content will also include issues of diversity, professional advocacy, and teaching strategies.